top of page

 We trekked through secondary forest with remnants of gigantic dipterocarp trees, many fallen and a handful still standing tall.
 Unlike Broga hill, this path is canopied!

 We crossed a total of 6 streams before reaching the clearance of the 1st waterfall.
 This part of the hike is easy peasy, but you will find many suckers trying to latch onto your legs!
+(LEECH)

 Rock Trail

-The first fall seemed reduce in height as the river swelled few meters high!
-We scrambled this part with great caution and care as the rocks were extremely slippery after the morning pour.
+We scrambled this part with great caution and care as the rocks were extremely slippery.

 ALICE IN WONDERLAND MOMENT IN UMBRELLA FOREST